aviatesk/JET.jl/docs/src/jetanalysis.md

 end

 # the default analysis pass doesn't report "non-boolean (T) used in boolean context" error
-# as far as there is possibility when the condition "can" be bool (NOTE: Bool <: Integer)
+# as far as there is a possibility when the condition "can" be bool (NOTE: Bool <: Integer)
 report_call(myifelse, (Integer, Int, Int))

-# the sound analyzer doens't permit such a case: it requires the type of a conditional value to be `Bool` strictly
+# the sound analyzer doesn't permit such a case: it requires the type of a conditional value to be `Bool` strictly
 report_call(myifelse, (Integer, Int, Int); mode=:sound)

 function strange_sum(a)